GustafEnebog/sapperlot/README.md

     An error message informs the user if their entry is not in the correct format: ”That is not a valid option, Please try again.”
 The user must enter (y) or (n) to continue.

 #### 7. Inbetween points

+Explain NumPy using C++ code for faster run time

   - The game will end when the user guessed the secret word or failed attempts reaches 7.
   - The user will be presented with a short message and then asked to play again: Do you want to play again? y/n